arkane-systems/genie/README.md

 _genie -i_ will set up the bottle - including changing the WSL hostname by suffixing -wsl, to distinguish it from the Windows host -  run systemd, and then exit.
 This is intended for use if you want services running all the time in the background, or to preinitialize things so you needn't worry about startup time later on, and for this purpose is ideally run from Task Scheduler on logon.

 _genie -s_ runs your login shell inside the bottle; basically, Windows-side, _wsl genie -s_ is your substitute for just _wsl_ to get started, or for the shortcut you get to start a shell in the distro.
+It follows login semantics, and as such does not preserve the current working directory.

 _genie -c [command]_ runs _command_ inside the bottle, then exits.
 The return code is the return code of the command.
+It follows sudo semantics, and so does preserve the cwd.

 ## RECOMMENDATIONS